-Maybe you’ll even sign up for a husky safari – or skip straight to the main event.
+Maybe you’ll even sign up for a husky safari – or skip straight to the main event at one of the best festivals in December.
 Shed your thick coats at night as you jump to the beat of fantastic stages, hosted in various venues.
 Some performances are cast in a green glow while others fire up streamers and confetti bombs.
 It’s not exactly your typical December festival but adds to the fun.

 13. Night of the Radishes, Mexico

 23rd of December 2022